learn-co-curriculum/hs-cryptography-resources/README.md

 ### The Bcrypt Gem

-We mentioned in class that when confirming a user's password Bcrypt doesn't actually do any decryption.
+We are using the Bcrypt gem in our application to store encrypted passwords AND also to confirm that a user is submitting the correct password when they sign in.
+However, Bcrypt cannot do this through decryption - the Bcrypt gem can't decrypt a password_hash back into the original password.
 So how does it actually work?

 How do we check for equality between two values in Ruby?
 With a `==`.

-The creators of bcrypt took advantage of that convention and Ruby’s syntactic sugar and wrote a method called `def ==(secret)`.
+The creators of Bcrypt took advantage of that convention and Ruby’s syntactic sugar and wrote a method called `def ==(secret)`.

 So when we compare the stored password_hash to a password from a sign in form like this:

 ```ruby
   @user.password == params[:password]
 ```
-what we are actually doing is calling `def ==(secret)` method like this:
+what we are actually doing is calling the `def ==(secret)` method like this:

 ```ruby
   @user.password==(params[:password]).